AdaCore/ada-spark-rfcs/features/rfc-to_string.md

 }
 ```

-To_String can be used direclty as a procedure.
+To_String can be used directly as a procedure.
 In this case it needs to be
 provided with an instance of a new buffer type,
 Flare.Strings.Text_Buffers.Root_Buffer_Type, and an optional formatter.
-Similar to Ada,there are predefined buffer types provided by the language.
+Similar to Ada, there are predefined buffer types provided by the language.
 E.g.:

 ```ada